zsshah/production/docs/index.md

 # Live OSG Production Statistics

-For a current view of OSG Production See: [Monitoring Display](http://display.grid.iu.edu/)
+For a current view of OSG Production see the [Monitoring Display](http://display.grid.iu.edu/)

 # Weekly Production Meetings